What Is Preference Optimization Doing, and Why?: Introduction

-\end{itemize} These observations align well with the common belief, and this part of the analyses serves as a further verification, albeit from a new perspective of learning dynamics.
-The true value of our framework lies in uncovering the mechanisms underlying these observations, enabling us to disentangle the interactions of additive components by examining their respective gradients.
-Detailed analyses are also presented in Section~\ref{sec:rmb}, with the key observations as follows. \begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em] \item \emph{Positive and negative learning}, maximizing and minimizing likelihood respectively, play distinct roles.
-In DPO, they jointly shape the learning targets, with the influence of negative learning initially weak but gradually dominating.
-In PPO, positive learning alone contributes to shaping targets while negative learning primarily ensures exploration.
+\end{itemize} These observations align well with the common intuition, and this part of the analysis provides a complementary perspective.
+The real value of our framework, however, lies in uncovering the mechanisms behind these observations, allowing us to disentangle the interactions among additive components by examining their respective gradients.
+We decompose PO methods into the three components mentioned above and analyze each in Section~\ref{sec:rmb}.
+The key observations are as follows. \begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em] \item \textbf{Positive and negative learning in DPO jointly shape the learning targets}, with the influence of negative learning initially weak but gradually dominating.
+In contrast, \textbf{positive learning alone shapes the targets in PPO}, while negative learning supports exploration instead.

-\item \emph{Loss reweighting}, reflected in implicit rewards in DPO and absolute advantages in PPO, also plays distinct roles across methods.
-In DPO, it downweights fully learned data without offering useful reward signals, whereas in PPO, loss reweighting conveys meaningful information more than raw advantages to indicate the learning dynamics.
+\item \textbf{Loss reweighting in DPO acts more like a regularizer}, downweighting fully learned data rather than serving as a direct reward signal, whereas \textbf{in PPO, loss reweighting reflects the learning dynamics of target shaping}, conveying more information than raw advantages.

-\end{itemize} Our analyses above focus on the learning dynamics involved in \emph{achieving final responses}, identifying the objective- and component-level effects within DPO and PPO.
-While offering valuable insights, \emph{achieving improved performance} remains one of our key goals to contribute to the community, please refer to Appendix~\ref{app:limit} for a discussion of their subtle difference.
-To bridge the gap, we pose the question of how controlling the learning dynamics impacts model performance.
+\end{itemize} Our analyses above focus on the learning dynamics of \emph{achieving final responses}, revealing objective- and component-level effects in DPO and PPO.
+However, endpoint alignment is not identical to task performance, and \emph{improving PO performance} remains our key goal.
+To bridge the gap, we further pose the question of how controlling the learning dynamics impacts model performance.
 We test several promising ways of behavior control, adjusting the influence of individual components within DPO and PPO.
-Ablation studies are presented in Section~\ref{sec: conjecture}, with main conclusions as follows. \begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em]
+Ablation studies are presented in Section~\ref{sec: conjecture}, with main conclusions listed as follows. \begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em]

-\item Components that hinder the achievement of final responses may benefit the performance, thus \emph{acting as regularization}.
-Carefully adjusting their influence can yield further improvements.
+\item \textbf{Components that hinder final responses may still improve performance}, suggesting that properly adjusting their influence can be beneficial.